top of page

 Performance depends on consistency.
 When soil drains unevenly, surfaces alternate between saturation and drought stress.
 That instability affects traction, rebound, recovery time, and player safety.
 It also forces aggressive watering and intervention cycles.

-By restoring soil function, GEPS stabilizes moisture levels across the field.
+GEPS® restores soil function and stabilizes moisture levels across the field.
 Surfaces clear faster after heavy rain while retaining usable moisture below.
 Playability extends across a wider range of conditions.
 This creates measurable improvements in surface response, recovery time, and maintenance efficiency.

 Installation overview